 Dean Court is the ground’s original name.
 When the stadium was built in 1910, it was just a small single stand.
 In the 1930s it was expanded and the new stands and terraces were built.
 However, in 2001, it was completely demolished and the new football pitch was constructed.
 In 2005, AFC Bournemouth had to sell out the stadium because of financial woes.
 The future of the club was put on the spot in 2008 because of a £4 million debt.
 What’s worse, the team had to face a 10 point deduction which nearly caused its relegation from the EFL League Two into a non-league division.
 Luckily for the Cherries, this didn’t happen.
 Soon enough, the Vitality Stadium and the club’s most dedicated fans witnessed the heroic march of Bournemouth to the Premier League.

-Today the Vitality Stadium is the smallest ground in the EPL.
-It has four separate stands:
+The Vitality Stadium has four separate stands:

 - Main Stand – is the longside stand of the Vitality Stadium seating approximately 3,500 fans;